neondatabase/website/content/docs/guides/logical-replication-guide.md

 <a href="/docs/guides/logical-replication-basics" description="Learn about Postgres logical replication concepts and syntax" icon="scale-up">Logical replication basics</a>

-<a href="/docs/guides/logical-replication-neon" description="Logical replicatiion specifics in Neon, including current limitations" icon="screen">Logical replication in Neon</a>
+<a href="/docs/guides/logical-replication-neon" description="Learn about logical replicatiion specifics and limitations in Neon" icon="screen">Logical replication in Neon</a>

 </DetailIconCards>